christopher-demarco/LISA-2014-BUILD/README.md

 (where have we heard that before?)
 Provision ec2 and vSphere with the same Chef.
 Do it again next year with 80% less effort.

-Because posterity, design and documentation is paramount.
-How does a component communicate "Domain Expert Wanted"?

-I suppose there could be some networking stuff here, but that's out of my realm.

-I expect we'll use s3 buckets (or bts!?) to store data.
+I expect we'll use s3 buckets (or bts!?) to store what little actual data there is.

+*DOMAIN EXPERT WANTED* Networking—vlans, QoS, etc.
+Somebody out there must grok v6.

 Each templated file should carry a header showing how (or where to learn how) to edit it.